defold/doc/docs/en/manuals/gui-spine.md

 ---
-titel: Defold GUI Spine nodes
+title: Defold GUI Spine nodes
 brief: This manual explains how to use bone animated Spine nodes in Defold GUI scenes.
 ---